- St. Thomas More Church

 Each year, one St. John’s University faculty member is awarded the Academic Service-Learning Faculty Award at the Faculty Convocation before the start of the fall semester.
 Nominations for the award are made by our Faculty Advisory Board and reviewed by an award selection committee.

-The winner of the 2014 Academic Service-Learning Faculty Award is Dr. Sean Murray, Associate Professor of Writing Studies.
+The winner of the 2015 Academic Service-Learning Faculty Award is Dr. Niall Hegarty, Assistant Professor of Management, the Peter J. Tobin College of Business.

 Past recipients of the Academic Service-Learning Faculty Award include: